LateralFricativeEnjoyer/conlangs/index.md

 I'm Sid, an amateur conlanger and worldbuilder from Seattle.
-This is my personal page for organizing all of that, but it's still under development.
+This is my personal page for organizing all of that.
-In the meantime, check out the [Wiki](wiki), or read about my [Languages](langs).
+This site is mostly organized like Wikipedia; it's constantly being updated and edited by me.